-Confidence, Optimism and Universality
+Confidence, Optimism, Universality

 Carlos Cardoso Aveline

 There is in the sky a gigantic source of faith in ourselves, travelling above us since ages untold.
-The powerful planet Jupiter, the master of optimism, spends one year in each sign of the zodiac and has a direct relation to philosophy.
+The powerful planet Jupiter, the master of optimism, spends one year in each sign of the zodiac and has a direct relation to religion and philosophy.

 The energy coming from the collective intelligences of this celestial giant expands one’s view of things and stimulates positive action.
 It spreads that feeling of universal friendship towards all beings that was taught in the ancient Pythagorean School, and which constitutes the primary goal of modern theosophical movement.

 Fifth planet from the Sun, Jupiter is much more evolved than our Earth, according to theosophy.
 However, Helena Blavatsky writes:

 “If, for instance, the Esoteric Philosophy teaches that the ‘Spirit’ (collectively again) of Jupiter is far superior to the Terrestrial Spirit, it is not because Jupiter is so many times larger than our earth, but because its substance and texture are so much finer than, and superior to, that of the earth.”